Director of Diversity, Equity & Inclusion

-The Office of Equity and Diversity along with the Inclusivity and Justice Task Force lead the district’s work on building a culture of diversity and inclusion for all students, families, employees, and community.
-The district understands that without an inclusive and equitable learning environment, students will not fully realize their potential.
-This work is also outlined in the district’s Next X Initiative which reflects the district’s strategic goals for 2020-2030.
+The Office of Diversity, Equity & Inclusion leads the district’s work on building a culture of diversity and inclusion for all students, families, employees, and community.
+The district understands that without an inclusive and equitable learning environment, every student will not fully realize their potential.

-Our goal is to develop and implement a truly multicultural education across all departments in Hilliard City Schools.
-A multicultural education means that students will study the history, text, values, beliefs, and perspectives of people from different cultural backgrounds.
-A multicultural education reflects the history and experiences of people around the world, including but not limited to the cultures represented in the classroom.
+By studying the history, text, values, beliefs, and perspectives of people from different cultural backgrounds, our classrooms bring the rich lessons to students that reflect the history and experiences of people around the world, including but not limited to the cultures represented in the classroom.
 This type of education prepares students to interact with a global community and become global citizens in a global economy.

-- Social Justice Books features several dozen curated book lists for children, young adults, and educators on a variety of multicultural and social justice topics.
-We encourage parents and teachers to continue to find books with heroes and protagonists that represent our multicultural community.
+- Social Justice Books features several dozen curated book lists for children, young adults, and educators on a variety of experiences and social justice topics.
+We encourage parents and teachers to look through this list to determine what would be best for your child.
+This resource will identify books with heroes and protagonists that represent our community.

-The Hilliard City Schools Board of Education passed a resolution on July 9, 2020, that outlines the District’s commitment to equity and diversity with four main goals:
+Building and achieving a culture of diversity and inclusion is not limited to the classroom, it requires everyone to participate.
+On July 9, 2020, the Hilliard City Schools Board of Education passed a resolution that outlines the District’s commitment to equity and diversity with four main goals: